MoneroKon/website/policy.md

 ### Sponsor Policy

-To ensure clarity and openness in the sponsorship selection process, we have formalized apolicy, which be found [here](https://github.com/MoneroKon/meta/blob/main/policies/sponsorship-policy.md).
+To ensure clarity and openness in the sponsorship selection process, we have formalized a sponsor policy, which be found [here](https://github.com/MoneroKon/meta/blob/main/policies/sponsorship-policy.md).

 ### Privacy Policy

-We aim to minimize the personal data we need to collect to process orders and communicate event updates.
-We delete the data as soon as the event is over.
+We aim to minimize the collection of personal data used for processing orders and communicating event announcements.
+After the event, we delete the data.
 More details can be found [here](https://github.com/MoneroKon/meta/blob/main/policies/privacy-policy.md).